Neha220803/Airways-Management-System/README.md

-This is my 12th Standard Project done in School for ComputerScience Subject
+This is my 12th Standard project completed for the Computer Science subject in school.